ritchiraii/global-layoffs-sql-analysis/README.md

 ### Business Insight

-The rolling trend demonstrates that workforce reductions accumulated steadily across multiple months rather than occurring as isolated events.
+**The rolling total of layoffs increased throughout 2020 to early 2023, showing that workforce reductions continued over multiple years.
+This suggests companies responded to changing economic conditions with ongoing layoffs rather than a single round of job cuts.

----
+**---

 ## 6️⃣ Top Companies by Layoffs Each Year